Theodorico de Sacadura Botte: Early life and departure to Africa

 Sacadura Botte was born on 31 October 1902 at the family manor of Quinta da Bica, in Seia, Portugal, near Serra da Estrela.
 He was the fifth and last son of João Pacheco de Sacadura Botte, 8th Lord of Quinta da Bica, and Maria da Ascenção Mendes de Oliva.
 His father was a magistrate, landowner and winemaker, as well as a monarchist politician and candidate for the Beira region.
-As a young boy, Theodorico lived through the fall of the Portuguese Monarchy, much to the dismay of his traditional, Catholic and monarchist family, and helped his father in his campaign as monarchist candidate to the government of the region where they lived in Portugal, albeit unsuccessfully.
+As a young boy, Theodorico lived through the fall of the Portuguese Monarchy, much to the dismay of his traditional, Catholic and monarchist family.

 He started his studies in Coimbra, and then studied Business and Economical Sciences, at the Instituto Superior de Comércio in Lisbon.
 After finishing his studies, he considered the diplomatic career, but could not follow this idea due to the republican nature of the Portuguese regime at the time, with which he profoundly disagreed.
-For the following two years, he ran the agricultural production of his father’s estate.
+For the following two years, he ran the agricultural production of his father's estate.
 Afterwards, and giving up the idea of joining the diplomatic corps, he was invited by his good friend José de Moura Forjaz de Gusmão, then manager of the “Sociedade Colonial de Tabacos”, the Portuguese Colonial Tobacco Society, to move to Africa on a three-year commission, as a bookkeeper for that same company.
-Accepting the invitation, and against his family’s wishes, Sacadura Botte left for the Portuguese colony of São Tomé and Príncipe, boarding the Angola steamship, in Lisbon, on 31 May 1926.
+Accepting the invitation, and against his family's wishes, Sacadura Botte left for the Portuguese colony of São Tomé and Príncipe, boarding the Angola steamship, in Lisbon, on 31 May 1926.

 It was also during his early years that Sacadura Botte developed many of the interests that would accompany him through life.
 He discovered his favorite sports, horse-riding and hunting, early in life, being initiated into both in his family's estate.
 He also had his first close contact with silviculture, which went on to become a later years passion, in one of his maternal family's estates, Quinta do Outeiro, where his maternal grandfather, Theodorico César Mendes de Oliva, created a well known botanical garden known as Bussaquinho, because of its similarity to the famous Bussaco forest.